getdish/dish/docs/plan.md

 So steps 1 and 2 are not too hard.
 Step 3 I think we've done well on in a few dimensions.
 Let's answer those:

 1. We want to make finding great local food work well
-2. We'll focus just finding Dish-es first, especially often-missed cuisines (Asian)
+2. We'll focus just finding "by dish" first, especially focusing by being great at often-missed cuisines (Asian)
 3. How we'll narrow it further:
   - Focus only on SF to start (can expand to other big cities after)
   - Built only an iPhone app (can expand to android after)

-Step 4 is just "we need to work another month and really get a feel for where we are, how confident we feel on where we can get to.
+Step 4 is just "we need to work another month and really get a feel for where we are, how confident we feel on where we can get to".
 But, we should still plan this next month for the MVP.
 Here's what we've roughly talked about doing:

 1. Vet out a variety of technology we will use (mostly done)
 2. iOS App with one screen for: Map, Search, Explore Dishes (needs a lot)
-3. Backend that crawls a wide variety of things and aggregates them for powering iOS app
+3. Backend that crawls a wide variety of things for powering apps
 4. Vet a lot of things difficulty (crawling, search, map/exploration, filtering, ratings accuracy)

 And a list of the things we are planning to crawl.
 We don't need to have crawled them all in a month, but to have vetted them all and gotten a good feel for how hard it is.